did-you-know? rent-now

 Summary

-In the 1960s, the world’s attention was focused on a nail-biting race against time: Fifty countries contributed nearly a billion dollars to save a dozen ancient Egyptian temples, built during the height of the pharaohs’ rule, from drowning in the floodwaters of the massive new Aswan High Dam.
-But the extensive press coverage at the time overlooked the gutsy French archaeologist who made it all happen.
-Without the intervention of Christiane Desroches-Noblecourt, the temples would now be at the bottom of a vast reservoir.
-It was an unimaginably large and complex project that required the fragile sandstone temples to be dismantled, stone by stone, and rebuilt on higher ground.
+In the 1960s, the world’s attention was focused on a nail-biting race against time: the international campaign to save a dozen ancient Egyptian temples from drowning in the floodwaters of the gigantic new Aswan High Dam.
+But the coverage of this unprecedented rescue effort completely overlooked the daring French archaeologist who made it all happen.
+Without the intervention of Christiane Desroches-Noblecourt, the temples—including the Temple of Dendur, now at New York’s Metropolitan Museum of Art—would currently be at the bottom of a vast reservoir.
+It was an unimaginably complex project that required the fragile sandstone temples to be dismantled and rebuilt on higher ground.

-A willful real-life version of Indiana Jones, Desroches-Noblecourt refused to be cowed by anyone or anything.
-During World War II she joined the French Resistance and was held by the Nazis; in her fight to save the temples she challenged two of the postwar world’s most daunting leaders, Egypt’s President Nasser and France’s President de Gaulle.
-As she told a reporter, “You don’t get anywhere without a fight, you know.”
+Willful and determined, Desroches-Noblecourt refused to be cowed by anyone or anything.
+As a member of the French Resistance in World War II she survived imprisonment by the Nazis; in her fight to save the temples she defied two of the most daunting leaders of the postwar world, Egypt’s President Abdel Nasser and France’s President Charles de Gaulle.
+As she told one reporter, “You don’t get anywhere without a fight, you know.”

 Author Biography